apecosm/python-apecosm/doc/opening_data.rst

     mesh

-The :py:func:`apecosm.open_mesh_mask` opens the file and remove an eventual unsused time dimension.
-Dimension names can be replaced using the `replace_dims` argument, which is a dictionary with keys being the current dimension names and values being the new names:
+The :py:func:`apecosm.open_mesh_mask` opens the file and removes an eventual time dimension.

+Dimension names can be
+replaced using the `replace_dims` argument, which is a dictionary with keys being the current dimension names and values being the new names: